 If you think your computer performing slower than usual, you’d want to reboot it to give its system files and programs a fresh start.
 However, what if your computer automatically restarts without any warning?
 What should you do if it seems to be stuck in a reboot loop?
-The first thing you have to do is keep calm and read following guide.
-This article will show you how to fix computer keeps restarting.
+The first thing you have to do is keep calm and read the following guide.
+This article will show you how to fix your computer keeps restarting.

 Reasons why your computer is uncontrollably restarting

 There are many reasons cause this problem.
 It could be a result of various issues, including corrupted drivers, faulty hardware, and malware infection, etc. It could be very hard to know exactly what keeps your computer in a reboot loop.
 However, many users have reported that the issue occurred after they installed a Windows 10 update.
 Since this error is quite common, there are also plenty of methods to fix it.
-We’ve listed below some methods that will help you fix reboot loop on Windows 10.
+We’ve listed below some methods that will help you fix reboot loop issue on Windows 10.